“Then he will say to those on his left, ‘Depart from me, you cursed, into the eternal fire prepared for the devil and his angels.’”

 Scripture speaks clearly and soberly about hell.
 It is not a metaphor, not a cultural invention, and not a temporary condition.
 Jesus Himself describes it as eternal.
 Revelation confirms that this separation does not end.

-Hell Is Separation From the God Who Gives Life
+Hell is Separation From the Presence of God

 Popular imagination portrays hell as loud, crowded, and social.
 Scripture presents it as relational absence.